GStreamer/gstreamer/markdown/plugin-development/basics/boiler.md

 Those pad templates are registered during the `_class_init ()` function with the `gst_element_class_add_pad_template ()`.
-For this function you need a handle the `GstPadTemplate` which you can create from the static pad template with `gst_static_pad_template_get ()`.
+For this function you need a handle to the `GstPadTemplate` which you can create from the static pad template with `gst_static_pad_template_get ()`.
 See below for more details on this.